show-learning/CNNABY/README.md

 If the AI model open, user can safety use the model, and the model builder can keep it training data.
 Make people use the Al model without worried.

+We choose the FSRCNN as target
+Using the layers and rewited code based on https://github.com/miladabd/DeepC

+To prove ABY can be used in AI model.